-I provide general “all around” care for both acute and chronic conditions, for adults and children.
-Using a blend of conventional and natural and integrative therapies allows my patients to “heal better”.
-Therapies are tailored to what is best and appropriate for each individual, while still relying upon solid, evidence based practices and guidelines.
+I provide general “all around” care for adults, using a blend of conventional and integrative therapies.
+I tailor therapies to what is appropriate for each individual, using evidence based medical practices and guidelines as a foundation.
 I order labs, imaging and refer to specialists and coordinate care as needed.

 Other than an initial diagnosis of pregnancy, I do not provide prenatal care and do not deliver babies.
 If you are pregnant, I can continue to provide your general healthcare, and I will refer you for your prenatal care and obstetrical care to another provider.